 Above: The actual lagoon at spa holds 6 million liters of water, an amount difficult to visualize until you Google it and learn that is coincidentally the same amount of beer Germans drink each year during Oktoberfest.
 So we know it’s a lot.

 Heated by the earth, the minerals in the geothermal waters create the ethereal blue color.
-It’s safe, from a health perspective, to dunk your head -- but the high silica content may not be kind to your hair.
-Photograph by Canalmercer via Flickr.
+It’s safe, from a health perspective, to dunk your head—but the high silica content may not be kind to your hair.

-Above: Lifeguards are on duty.
+Lifeguards are on duty.
 Spa etiquette: bathing suits are worn (even in the sauna).
 Bring your own or rent one (available in a range of sizes, from small to extra large).
-Photograph by Jevgeny Schmitenberg via Flickr.

-Above: Located on the Reykjanes Peninsula, the lagoon receives water from a nearby power place called Svartsengi (visible in the distance).
+Located on the Reykjanes Peninsula, the lagoon receives water from a nearby power plant called Svartsengi.
 The extremely hot water runs electrical turbines and then passes through a heat exchanger to provide heat for a municipal system.
-Photograph by Jules via Flickr.

 Craving your own personal spa?
 See 12 of our favorite home spas at Architect Visit: Spa Bath Roundup.